 - Telepathy – The ability to transmit or receive thoughts.

 - Teleportation – The ability to undergo materialization, disappearance, or teleportation of an object.
 This is one of the illusions you see done on TV.
 Making something disappear with a trapdoor or mirrors.

 Psychic and Medium Abilities

 Magical showmanship is still the main cash generator.
 Spiritualists moved to the USA in the early 1900s where they pandered to the new wealthy industrialists.
 Since that time psychic readings moved to the telephone and now are online.
 Here they use the internet to research their prospective clients.
 Beware.
-Any information you have online can be used as a “sweet spot” to be leveraged.
+They can use any information you have online as a “sweet spot” to be leveraged.

 Above all, the Spiritualist must be a good showman.
 They often begin their training conducting sleight-of-hand tricks at magic shows.
 Spiritualists claim to have precognition.
 For a price, they will contact the deceased and relay messages.
 And, they act as an intercessor to facilitate miracles of healing and prosperity.

 In short, it’s an expensive parlor game.
 It is a grifter tactic that preys on the emotions of people.
 The entertainment is designed to gain the trust and confidence in the audience or participant.
 Mediums or clairvoyants use a variety of confidence tactics.
 This is where the term conman comes from.
 They use staged events to distract and perform sleight-of-hand tricks.
 These include séances, gazing in a crystal ball, spirit channeling, fortune-telling, and tarot card readings.

 This profitable showmanship caught the eye of the early Christian faith movement.
 They turned the stage theatrics of the spiritualist to work for the Church.
 Out of this show were born the Christian Faith movement and Spiritualist Churches.